e3prom/ruse/docs/virtualhost-with-regex.md

-We've configured this vhost, so that all traffic originating from our HTTP reverse shellcodes will be matched according to their User-Agent header fields and their source IP address.
+We've configured this vhost, so that all traffic originating from our HTTP reverse shellcodes will be matched according to their User-Agent header fields and their source IPv4 address.
 We know that our victims resides in the `62.14.22.0/24` network and therefore, we only want traffic from this specific network to be proxied to `https://10.0.1.122:443`, our payload listener.